Funded projects list

 The 'Broomhill Community Hub and Gardens project' ** is run by the Inverclyde Association for Mental Health to help Broomhill residents to reduce carbon emissions by growing more local food and tackling food waste.
 The project also helps to improve understanding of the links between food choices and climate change through a variety of practical workshops and community events. £185,316.

 Belville Community Garden Trust's 'Great Big Community Food Cycle' ** will support residents in Inverclyde to reduce their food waste by setting up a Community Fridge network and promoting local food.
 The project will also facilitate discussion about climate change by embedding Climate Conversations through all workshops and classes. £149,791.

-Penicuik Community Alliance's 'Penicuik Community Climate Action Challenge' will offer free support to help residents and groups to reduce their carbon footprints by tackling waste.
-The project will run a Community Fridge and refillery, plus fix-it sessions and youth activities.
-Further initiatives will offer residents the chance to take part in Climate Conversations and to get personal climate action plans. £148,187.
+Penicuik Community Development Trust’s 'Penicuik Carbon Challenge Project' will offer free support to help residents and groups to reduce their carbon footprints by tackling waste.
+The project will run a Community Fridge and help support a refillery plus fix-it sessions and youth activities.
+Further initiatives will offer residents the chance to take part in Climate Conversations and to get personal climate action plans. £115,998.56

 The 'Grow Elgin' project will be run by REAP with the Elgin community and will offer free support to help people reduce carbon emissions by growing and cooking more local food, wasting less and composting.
 Project activities will include new community food growing spaces, sustainable cooking sessions and composting classes.
 The project will also facilitate discussions about climate change through workshops, Carbon Conversations and fun, friendly sessions and events for all ages. £162,476.